Exposure Effects on Count Outcomes with Observational Data, with Application to Incarcerated Women: Code and Data Availability Statement

 \section{Code and Data Availability Statement}

 Access to individual-level data from the MACS/WIHS Combined Cohort Study Data (MWCCS) may be obtained upon review and approval of a MWCCS concept sheet.
 Links and instructions for online concept sheet submission are on the study website (http://mwccs.org/).
+R code for computing the different estimators along with the corresponding standard error estimators is available at https://github.com/bonnieshook/Causal\textunderscore Inference\textunderscore Count\textunderscore Outcomes.

 \begin{appendices} {A.\arabic{equation}}